 The 2016 CAMHS benchmarking project was the largest ever, with over 100 submissions received from 77 individual participants from across the UK.
-We are grateful for all organisations for their participation.
+We are grateful to all organisations for their participation.

 2017/18 benchmarking project

 Data collection for this year has closed.
 The outputs for this project will be available via the members' area in December 2017.
-An event, free to Network members, will be held on 16th November 2017.
+An event, free to Network members, was held on 16th November 2017.
 You can read our conference review here.

 For queries about this project, please contact Zoe Morris.